-(See APPENDIX C: Essential Employability Skills.)
+(See APPENDIX B: Essential Employability Skills.)

-5.3 Course Outlines [rev. 2015-2016]
+5.2 Course Outlines [rev. Sept.
+2021]

-At the beginning of each semester, St. Lawrence College students are provided with a current course outline for each course in which they are enrolled.
+At the beginning of each course, St. Lawrence College students are provided with a current course outline.
+The course outline is consistent for all offerings of the course across the College for the given academic year.
 The course outline forms the basis for a contract between students, faculty, and the College.

-The course outline provides a framework of understanding for the course structure, learning outcomes, learning activities, required resources, assignment requirements, and the evaluation methods that will be used to measure student achievement relative to the required course learning outcomes.
-The document also communicates the program standards established for the program of study.
+The course outline provides a framework of understanding for the course structure, learning outcomes, learning experiences, required resources, assignment requirements, and the evaluation methods that will be used to measure student achievement relative to the required course learning outcomes.
+When a course is a required core course within a larger program, the document also communicates the program standards, or learning outcomes, established for the program of study.
+Course Outlines are supported by Learning Plans.